Concrete That Looks Like Wood Floors: A Guide to Creating a Faux Wood Grain Finish

 STEP 2: Mix Concrete Overlay

-Add up to one gallon of additional water per box of smooth concrete overlay until the mixture resembles a thin pancake batter suitable for spraying at 25 psi.
+- For spraying the overlay, add up to one gallon of additional water per box of smooth concrete overlay until the mixture resembles a thin pancake batter suitable for spraying at 25 psi.

 STEP 3: Apply Concrete Overlay